 - Understanding of social norms and rules

-These fields may be similar from person to person, but no two fields will look exactly the same.
-Each environment is ultimately different, as it is made up of all of an individual’s experience and feelings, many of which are unique to them.
+These fields may be similar from person to person, but no two fields will look the same.
+Each environment is ultimately different, as it comprises all of an individual’s experiences and feelings, many of which are unique to them.

-Lewin believed that in order to analyze a person or a situation, the whole environment must be taken into account.
-Each experience, even those that may not seem relevant or significant, must be regarded as important.
-This means that a comment made by a passerby or a childhood birthday party may still contribute to an individual’s overall environment, and ultimately, behavior.
+Lewin believed that to analyze a person or a situation, the whole environment must be considered.
+Each experience must be considered important, even those that may not seem relevant or significant.
+This means that a comment made by a passerby or a childhood birthday party may still contribute to an individual’s overall environment and behavior.

 Lewin’s look at behavior varied from that of the behaviorists.
 He believed behavior was a function of a person’s “life-space,” demonstrated by the equation B = f (LS).
-The life-space accounts for all of the factors that influence a person’s decisions, including their perceptions of their experiences.
-These perceptions and interpretations will vary from person to person, as will the experiences that they perceive and interpret.
+The life space accounts for all factors that influence a person’s decisions, including their perceptions of their experiences.
+These perceptions and interpretations will vary from person to person, as will the experiences they perceive and interpret.

 Let’s break the equation down further.
 Lewin believed that the person and their environment ultimately determined the individual’s behavior, or B= f(LS) = F(P,E).
 I discussed the environment earlier in the video, but what exactly is the “person?”

 Lewin used ideas from Gestalt Theory to define this term.